jmcmillan1873/autoscaling-with-imagebuilder/README.md

   - **Public Subnets**: 11.0.1.0/24, 11.0.2.0/24 (for NAT Gateway)
   - **Private Subnets**: 11.0.101.0/24, 11.0.102.0/24 (for compute resources)
 - **Connectivity**: Single NAT Gateway for outbound internet access from private subnets
+- **Improvement Idea**: The focus of this lab is not on VPC customisation, hence the simple approach to VPC setup here.
+For better control over VPC customisation, and greater reusability, consider replacing statically defined values with variables.

 #### **[Security Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html)**
 - **Role**: Network-level access control and traffic filtering